Updating Yandex StoreDoc cluster settings

 -

-backupRetainPeriodDays: Backup retention in days. -
+backupRetainPeriodDays: Backup retention time in days. -

 performanceDiagnostics: Statistics collection settings:profilingEnabled: Enable profiler,trueorfalse.